Our use of Cookies

 The EU have formally granted equivalence to the UK for Forest Reproductive Material (FRM).
 FRM can be marketed into the EU provided OECD scheme requirements are met (with some minor exceptions where simpler conditions apply).

-The EU Commission has adopted a new temporary equivalence decision that permits the marketing of the tested categories of FRM to the EU (and Northern Ireland).
-The decision will remain in place until the end of 2024 and will permit Member States to make their own decisions about importing tested categories of FRM from GB.
+The EU Commission has adopted a temporary equivalence decision that permits the marketing of the tested categories of FRM to the EU (and NI).
+The decision will remain in place until the end of 2024 and permits Member States to make their own decisions about importing tested categories of FRM from GB.
 This temporary decision will allow the EU the time necessary to extend Council Decision 2008/971/EC to apply to tested material and will avoid any risk of disruption of imports of tested material into the EU.
 Suppliers of FRM are advised to contact the Forestry Commission to obtain the necessary OECD certificates before supplying any FRM to the EU at FRM@forestrycommission.gov.uk

 Marketing in NI

-GB forest reproductive material can be marketed in Northern Ireland.
+GB forest reproductive material can be marketed in NI.

-The EU Commission has adopted a new temporary equivalence decision that permits the marketing of the tested categories of FRM to the EU (and Northern Ireland).
-The decision will remain in place until the end of 2024 and will permit Member States to make their own decisions about importing tested categories of FRM from GB.
-This temporary decision will allow the EU the time necessary to extend Council Decision 2008/971/EC to apply to tested material and will avoid any risk of disruption of imports of tested material into Northern Ireland and the EU.
+The EU Commission has adopted a temporary equivalence decision that permits the marketing of the tested categories of FRM to the EU (and NI).
+The decision will remain in place until the end of 2024 and permits Member States to make their own decisions about importing tested categories of FRM from GB.
+This temporary decision will allow the EU the time necessary to extend Council Decision 2008/971/EC to apply to tested material and will avoid any risk of disruption of movements of tested material into NI and imports into the EU.
 Suppliers of FRM are advised to contact the Forestry Commission to obtain the necessary OECD certificates before supplying any FRM to the EU at FRM@forestrycommission.gov.uk

 DUS Testing